Ramnet-Lab/PCAP_HELL/README.md

 - The service runs in the specified `WorkingDirectory`.
 All relative paths (including `.env`) are resolved from here.
 - Ensure all dependencies are installed and accessible to the specified user (consider using a virtual environment and updating `ExecStart` accordingly).
 - If you update the service file, always run `sudo systemctl daemon-reload` before restarting the service.

-## Summary

-This README is the authoritative reference for the PCAP-to-Elasticsearch pipeline architecture, configuration, and operational details.
-All significant design decisions, configuration, and operational logic are recorded here for future maintenance and onboarding.